ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

    #using <http://coreapps.org/ace.oscore.gm#>
    group_name "gp4"
-   joining_uri <coap://[2001:db8::ab]/group-oscore/gp4/>
+   joining_uri <coap://[2001:db8::ab]/ace-group/gp4/>
    as_uri <coap://as.example.com/token>
 ~~~~~~~~~~~

 ### Retrieve a Group Configuration ### {#configuration-resource-get}

-The Administrator can send a GET request to the group-configuration resource manage/NAME associated to an OSCORE group with group name NAME, in order to retrieve the current configuration of that group.
+The Administrator can send a GET request to the group-configuration resource manage/GROUPNAME associated to an OSCORE group with group name GROUPNAME, in order to retrieve the current configuration of that group.

 After a successful processing of the request above, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload the representation of the group configuration as specified in {{config-repr}}.
 The exact content of the payload reflects the current configuration of the OSCORE group.
 This includes both configuration properties and status properties.